If you’re considering freelance work, you are not alone.

 When you have identified your interests and strengths, you will be able to focus your efforts, increasing your probability of success and work satisfaction.

 Freelancers generally choose a niche area where they are most effective -- where they feel confident in their ability to do the work.

 The most popular freelance career fields are marketing, web and software development, accounting, teaching and tutoring, and graphic design.

 Other common freelance careers include project management, writing, social media, data entry, proofreading, consulting, and research.

 Freelance jobs can be full-time or part-time, long-term or short-term, and in all levels, from entry-level to executive.
 Even if your area of expertise or field of interest isn’t listed here, keep researching to find potential opportunities.

 [For more options, read the Freelance and Contractor Fields and Industries article.]

 There are also job search sites like FlexJobs.com dedicated to freelancers, where you’ll find many contract listings.
 It’s extremely important to review each job search site you use before diving in too deeply.
-Make sure they list quality, legitimate jobs, have a job screening process, and protect you from job scams.
+If you use a job board, make sure they list quality, legitimate jobs, have a job screening process, and protect you from job scams.